SimhaVarma-software/Ecommerce-follow-along/README.md

 - Quantity Selector: Included an input for selecting quantity.
 - Add to Cart: Implemented functionality to add selected quantity to the cart.
 - Submission: Code pushed to a public GitHub repository with an updated README.

+## Milestone 17: CRUD for cart**
+Create endpoints in backend

+## Milestone 21: Created frontend for Address**
+✅ Created route for Add Address Page in Frontend.
+✅create form for adding address.
+✅stored address using useState Hook.